 Google is constantly updating its cookie policies, and it can take some work to keep track of what's happening.
 That's why we decided to make this blog post to keep you updated with the latest information.

 As many of you may have heard, Google is making a change to how third-party cookies are handled in Chrome again.
-According to the last statements, Google will stop the use of third-party cookies in Chrome by the end of 2024.
+According to the last statements, Google will stop the use of third-party cookies in Chrome in 2025.

 In this blog post, we'll discuss what third-party cookies are, why they're essential, and what you need to do to prepare for their removal from Chrome.
 We'll also provide tips for getting the most out of these changes.
 So read on for all the details!